 The Role of Residential Sale-Leaseback Programs

 Already a homeowner?
 Consider learning how to sell your house and rent it back with a sale-leaseback solution.
+It allows homeowners to convert their home equity into cash while continuing to live in the home as a tenant.
+This arrangement can be particularly appealing for those looking to simplify their financial situation or eliminate the cons associated with homeownership, such as maintenance costs and property taxes.
 By selling to an investor-landlord—instead of packing up and finding a new place to lay your head, you stay on as a renter.
 The many sale-leaseback benefits include:

 - The legal right to remain in your home